rahulyhg/wp-live-chat-support/readme.txt

 * Create a custom offline message form when you're not online
 * No advertising or links
 * Add surveys or polls to your chat box, before or after a chat session
-* Quick Responses (insert a predefined response to your live chat box)
 * Anonymity for your visitors
 * No "Powered by" links on the live chat window
 * No monthly live chat subscriptions needed